bbugyi200/funky/README.md

 # Integration with ZSH

-The above example doesn't seem to useful at first glance.
+The above example doesn't seem to useful at first.
 When integrated into ZSH, however, it becomes pretty powerful.
 Placing the below function (`command_not_found_handler`) in your `zshrc` file will override the shell's default behavior for handling invalid commands.
 Instead of displaying an error message when you type in a bad command, the shell will now attempt to evaluate the command using LocalAlias.

 ``` bash
 command_not_found_handler() {